joemolloy/ch-pt-pricing/README.md

 ## Java framework

-The java package is located in `java/ch_pt_utils`.
+The java package is located in `ch_pt_utils`.
 A fat-jar with all dependencies included can be created using the `standalone` profile in the Maven pom.xml:

 ```